OFFICE OF MINERAL RESOURCES (OMR)

 Current Leaseholders of a State Mineral Lease

-Anyone wanting to submit an application to nominate state owned lands or waterbottoms for mineral leasing or to submit a bid for a mineral lease, exclusive geophysical agreement, or wind lease given by the Louisiana State Mineral and Energy Board is required to register, and renew registration annually, with the Department of Natural Resources' Office of Mineral Resources (OMR) prior to submitting an application or bid.
+Anyone wanting to submit an application to nominate state owned lands or waterbottoms for mineral leasing or to submit a bid for a mineral lease, exclusive geophysical agreement, or wind lease given by the Louisiana State Mineral and Energy Board is required to register, and renew registration annually, with the Department of Energy and Natural Resources' Office of Mineral Resources (OMR) prior to submitting an application or bid.
 In accordance with LA Statute 30:123.1, all current and prospective leaseholders of the Office of Minerals must be registered and update their information each year during the month of January.
 Failure to register shall subject a required party to a penalty of $100 per day from January 31 until the date of registration.
 Please contact Angie Patterson at (225) 342-4519 or angela.patterson@la.gov for questions concerning registration.

-OMR Announces Acreage Returned To Commerce May 16, 2023
+OMR Announces Acreage Returned To Commerce February 19, 2024

 Please use the following link for more information: